 We may seek to develop, redevelop or reposition certain of our properties, which could subject us to certain associated risks.
 These risks include cost overruns and untimely completion of construction due to, among other things, weather conditions, inflation, labor or material shortages or delays in receiving permits or other governmental approvals, as well as the availability and pricing of financing on favorable terms or at all.
-The global economy continues to experience commodity pricing and other inflation, including inflation impacting wages and employee benefits.
-Although inflation rates have recently declined, they remain higher than pre-pandemic levels.
-It is uncertain whether inflation rates may remain elevated for a prolonged period.
+While the rate of inflation has declined significantly in 2024, it remains above historic levels, and the global economy continues to experience commodity pricing and other inflation, including inflation impacting wages and employee benefits.
+It is uncertain whether inflation will decline, remain relatively steady or increase; however, some market forecasts indicate that inflation rates may remain elevated for a prolonged period.
 These conditions have increased the costs for materials, other goods and labor, including construction materials, and caused some delays in construction activities, and these conditions may continue and worsen.
 These pricing increases, as well as increases in labor costs, could result in substantial unanticipated delays and increased development and renovation costs and could prevent the initiation or the completion of development, redevelopment or repositioning activities.
-In addition, decreased demand for industrial and logistics space, as well as current economic conditions and volatility in the commercial real estate markets, generally, may cause delays in leasing these properties or possible loss of tenancies and negatively impact our ability to generate cash flows from these properties that meet or exceed our cost of investment.
+In addition, decreased demand for industrial and logistics space, as well as current economic conditions and volatility in the commercial real estate markets, generally, may cause delays in leasing these properties or possible loss of tenancies and may negatively impact our ability to generate cash flows from these properties that meet or exceed our cost of investment.
 Any of these risks associated with our current or future development, redevelopment and repositioning activities could have a material adverse effect on our business, financial condition and results of operations.